fabianmartins/alienattack.workshop/README.md

 ***

-Being inside the cdk folder as shown below, ask CDK to synthetize the Cloudformation specification for your environment
+Being inside the cdk folder as shown below, ask CDK to synthetize the Cloudformation specification for your environment.

 ~~~
 cdk synth -c envname=<envname> -c suffix=<suffix>
 ~~~

+**My suggestion for you:** If you're alone in the account/region, use only envname, and pick a small word for it, like your initials.
+If you choose that, disregard the suffix from now on.

 ## Deploy your backend